chuliorasch/GB-GBC-Image-Processor/README.md

 # GB-GBC-Image-Processor
-a simple tool to processing any picture to gameboy color assembly format selecting data using clustering for correct color assignation to the palettes
+a simple tool to processing any picture to Gameboy/Gameboy Color assembly format selecting data using clustering for correct color assignation to the palettes

 # TODO:

-colour selection
+colour selection__
-output to ASM
+output to ASM__
-palette asker (hex or 16bit to 5bit GBC palette) Hi-Colour mode
+palette asker (hex or 16bit to 5bit GBC palette)__
+Hi-Colour mode__